 There are several companies in the US that have tried to make glasses more affordable.
 The price leader is Zenni Optical whose cheapest frames are US$6 and a full package with basic lens can be less than US$30.
 A company that has gotten a lot of press is Warby Parker that focuses on stylish / hip glasses at a reasonable price with a good try at home program and return policy.
 Originally an Internet only company, they now have show rooms in multiple locations.

 I still typically use a local optometry clinic, Mountain View Optometry, because I appreciate their customer service including the periodic adjustments, and because I love frames made by Flexon which are not available through low cost outlets.
 Flexon makes the only frames that I haven’t broken in a year of wearing.
-My current frames are still going strong after 8 years of every day use.
+My previous pair of frames were worn daily for 9 years.
+This year they were retired to be my backups, and I have a new pair of Flexon frames which my wife tells me are much better looking.